zowe/docs-site/docs/extend/extend-apiml/create-apiml-extension.md

       - path/to/my/lib2/extension2.jar
    ```

-## API ML sample extension

-There is an [API ML sample extension](https://github.com/zowe/api-layer/blob/master/apiml-sample-extension) that contains a simple controller for testing
-and which is packaged in Zowe.

-[Here](https://github.com/zowe/api-layer/blob/master/apiml-sample-extension-package/src/main/resources/manifest.yaml) you can find the `manifest.yaml` described in the paragraph above.
-The extension is extracted, scanned and added to the extension directory during the Zowe instance preparation, and afterwards the sample extension will be consumed
-by the API Gateway once it is started.
+After the JAR file and `manifest.yml` are customized according to your application, the extension is extracted, scanned and added to the extension directory during the Zowe instance preparation.
+When the API Gateway is started, the sample extension is consumed by the API Gateway.
-If the extension is correctly added to the API Gateway classpath, it will be possible to
+The extension should now be correctly added to the API Gateway classpath.

+## Call the REST endpoint for validation

-call the REST endpoint defined in the controller via API Gateway.
+Follow these steps to validate that you can call the REST endpoint defined in the controller via the API Gateway.

-1. Call the `https://<hostname>:<gatewayPort>/api/v1/greeting` endpoint though Gateway
+1. Call the `https://<hostname>:<gatewayPort>/api/v1/greeting` endpoint though Gateway.
-2. Verify that you get the message `Hello, I'm a sample extension!` as response
+2. Verify that you get the message `Hello, I'm a sample extension!` as response.